-- Preheat oven to 350 degrees F. Line an 8-inch square pan with foil, leaving an overhang on all sides.
-Lightly coat the foil with cooking spray.
+- Preheat oven to 350 degrees F. Line an 8-inch square pan with softened butter and flour.

-- To prepare cake: Whisk 1 cup flour, cornmeal, baking powder and salt in a medium bowl.
-Beat softened butter and oil in a large bowl with an electric mixer on high speed for 2 minutes.
+- To prepare cake: Whisk 1 cup flour, cornmeal, baking powder and salt in a medium bowl, set aside.
+In a large bowl, beat softened butter and oil with an electric mixer on high speed for 2 minutes.
 Scrape down the sides.
 Add 3/4 cup sugar and beat on medium-high until smooth, about 2 minutes.
 Add eggs, milk, lemon zest and vanilla and beat on medium-high until smooth, about 1 minute.
 Scrape down the sides.
 Add the flour mixture and beat on low speed just until incorporated.

 - To prepare topping: Combine cold butter and 1/4 cup sugar in a bowl.
 With two knives or a pastry blender, cut them together until the butter is in small pieces and uniform crumbles form.
 Add pecans and toss until evenly incorporated.
 Sprinkle the topping over the batter.